Never Use Bleach!

 - Remove loose, dry material with a soft-bristled brush.

-- Clean the sides and back of the stone first, then lastly the front.
+- Wet the entire stone with water.
+Clean the sides and back of the stone first, saving the front for last.

 - Change the water often.
 Using dirty water can cause scratching of the stone.

-- Clean out engraved and other recessed areas of the stone with a soft toothbrush or soft wooden craft sticks, if necessary.
+- Clean out carved and other recessed areas of the stone with a soft toothbrush or soft wooden craft sticks, if necessary.

-- Finish the cleaning process by rinsing the entire stone with COPIOUS amounts of clean water.
+- Finish the cleaning process by rinsing the entire stone with a GENEROUS quantity of clean water.
 A pump sprayer is ideal.